FREQUENTLY ASKED QUESTIONS

 The Solutions Center is also an ideal place to form connections.
 Stop by the Gathering Place for impromptu conversations, or drop in for an Exchange session to learn about the latest solutions in the field.
 Browsing the poster hall allows you to explore the latest research and connect with researchers face-to-face.

-Finally, be open to connection in all contexts at APA 2024!
+Finally, be open to connection in all contexts at APA 2026!
 Whether you’re in a session or a coffee line, say hi to your fellow attendees.
 You never know what connections you’ll spark!

-• Are there programs for job seekers?
+Are there programs for job seekers?

 In addition, several exhibitors in the Solutions Center will be recruiting for psychologists and related professionals.
+Use the filters in the APA 2026 mobile app (to be released this summer) to find them.

-• Are there programs for students and early career psychologists?
+Are there programs for students and early career psychologists?

 Virtual FAQs

-• Can I attend APA 2024 online?
+Can I attend APA 2026 online?

 Yes.
-APA 2024 has both virtual and in-person offerings.
+APA 2026 has both virtual and in-person offerings.

 Please note, virtual attendees will not be able to attend the division and governance sessions that are scheduled to take place in-person.

-• How do I plan my virtual schedule?
+How do I plan my virtual schedule?

-Take a look at the Virtual Agenda at a Glance to get a sense of each day’s programming, then delve deeper into each session description to decide where you want to spend your time.
+Take a look at the Virtual Agenda-at-a-Glance to get a sense of each day’s programming, then delve deeper into each session description to decide where you want to spend your time.
 Full virtual programming details will be available soon, so check back for more information.

-• What else should I do to prepare to attend APA 2024 virtually?
+What else should I do to prepare to attend APA 2026 virtually?

-Make your APA 2024 experience a smooth one by setting up your viewing technology in advance.
-You will need a computer or mobile device and an Internet connection to tune in to APA 2024.
+Make your APA 2026 experience a smooth one by setting up your viewing technology in advance.
+You will need a computer or mobile device and an Internet connection to tune in to APA 2026.
 Explore the virtual platform ahead of time to identify the sessions you’re most interested in.

 If you need assistance navigating the virtual platform, contact meetings@apa.org.

-• Is virtual attendance of APA 2024 accessible?
+Is virtual attendance of APA 2026 accessible?

 APA strives to make its annual convention accessible to all.
 All livestreamed sessions will be captioned.

-• How do I get continuing education credits as a virtual APA 2024 attendee?
+How do I get continuing education credits as a virtual APA 2026 attendee?

-At the end of the session, scroll down below the video viewer and click the Evaluation tab.
+At the end of the session, scroll down below the video viewer and click the “Evaluation” tab.
 Complete the CE Session course evaluation.

-Download your CE Certificate once you have finished earning credit for all APA 2024 CE Sessions.
+Download your CE Certificate once you have finished earning credit for all APA 2025 CE Sessions.

-• Click your name in the top left corner of the screen.
+- Click your name in the top left corner of the screen.

-• Select “My Account” from the dropdown.
+- Select “My Account” from the dropdown.

-• Select the Certificate tab.
+- Select the Certificate tab.

-• Click the down arrow button to download.
+- Click the down arrow button to download.

 Earning CE Credit for On-Demand CE Sessions